ovh/cds/docs/content/docs/concepts/cds_as_code/rbac/project.md

 weight: 2
 ---

-These roles allow users/groups to manage a project
+These roles allow users/groups to manage resources on a project

 * `read`: Allow users/groups to list all resources defined inside a project
 * `manage`: Allow users/groups to manage VCS and repository on a project
 * `manage-worker-model`: Allow users/groups to create/update/delete a worker model
+* `manage-action`: Allow users/groups to create/update/delete an action
+* `manage-workflow`: Allow users/groups to create/update/delete a workflow

 Yaml example:
 ```yaml